North America is home to endless opportunities to explore—and become a part of—the local culture.

 Tickets for this one-day event go for $10 at the gate, with children under 10 entering for free.
 To find out more about this event, check out the site here.

 Founded in 1977, Tucson Pride is the oldest LGBTQI+ organization in this southwestern state, and each year, they throw their annual Pride festival.
-Last year marked 40 years, and 2018 will start a new chapter, with the theme of “Tucson Pride: New Beginnings,” focused on where the organization can go from here.
+Last year marked 40 years, and 2018 will mark a new era, with the theme of “Tucson Pride: New Beginnings,” focused on where the organization can go from here.
 In addition to the massive parade through Tucson, at least 50 vendors and exhibitors are available for browsing, with major headliners and local talent expected to amaze the crowds.
 Several food and drink sellers are also on site for day-long festivities, which saw over 3,500 people last year.

 A ticket for the Pride in the Desert event is $20.
 To see who’s playing this year, check out the festival’s website here.